Tricia Johnson, MSW, LICSW

 Lindsay Boettger, MA, LPCC

-Lindsay Boettger received a Master of Arts in Clinical Psychology in 2012 with a dual focus on treating mental health and substance use disorders.
-She is a Licensed Professional Clinical Counselor with experience treating a variety of concerns including anxiety, depression, dual diagnosis, executive function concerns and ADHD, phase of life adjustments, parenting education, Autism, and problem sexual behavior.
-Lindsay has a passion for working with adults and children with developmental trauma and utilizes a variety of modalities including individual, family, couples, and group therapy.
+Lindsay Boettger is the Program Director of outpatient clinical services.
+She received a Master of Arts in Clinical Psychology in 2012 with a dual focus on treating mental health and substance use disorders.
+She is a Licensed Professional Clinical Counselor and board certified supervisor with experience treating a variety of concerns with areas of focus including children from birth and on, trauma, attachment, executive function concerns and ADHD, parenting, and problem behaviors related to sex and sexuality.
+Lindsay has a passion for her therapeutic work, as well as the development of future therapists.
 She has specific training to provide Trauma Focused Cognitive Behavioral Therapy (TF-CBT), attachment based and other play therapy.
-Lindsay is working toward becoming a Registered Play Therapist.
-Her work with children is very hands on and family oriented.
-Lindsay is trained in DC: 0-5 and treats individuals ages birth through adulthood.
+Lindsay has formal training in Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Theraplay ©,

 Felicia Kellen, MS, LMFT